grafana/agent/docs/developer/contributing.md

 2. If there are no other changes for that change type, add a header for it (e.g., `### Bugfixes`).
 Make sure to keep the order listed above.

 3. Add relevant entries into the changelog.

-Changes should be full sentences, and credit the author of the change.
+When in doubt, look at a previous release for style and ordering examples.

+### Changelog entry style tips

+Change entries in the changelog should:

+1. Be complete sentences, ending in a period.
+2. Describe the impact on the user which is reading the changelog.
+3. Include credit to the Github user that opened the PR following the sentence.

 For example:
-   `- Config file reading is now 1500% faster. (@torvalds)`.
+`- Config file reading is now 1500% faster. (@torvalds)`

-When in doubt, look at a previous release for style and ordering examples.
+> Readers should be able to understand how a change impacts them.
+Default to
+> being explicit over vague.
+>
+> * Vague: `- Fixed issue with metric names. (@ghost)`
+> * Explicit: `- Fixed issue where instances of the letter s in metric names were replaced with z. (@ghost)`

 ## Dependency management